dslab-epfl/sweng-hw6-grader/README.md

     lein ring server

-You also need to set a number of environment variables, notably a GITHUB\_OAUTH\_TOKEN and SONARQUBE\_ADMIN\_PASSWORD.
+You also need to set a number of environment variables, notably GITHUB\_OAUTH\_TOKEN and SONARQUBE\_ADMIN\_PASSWORD.

 ## License